datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 2. Click the **INTEGRATIONS** button to navigate to the Integration settings, then click the **CONFIGURE** GitHub settings button.

 3. Click **MANAGE PERMISSIONS** button.
-You will be taken to github.com and asked to choose which account you want to install Ambassador DCP.
+You will be taken to github.com and asked to choose which account you want to install Ambassador Cloud.

 4. Select the account which contains the forked `a8r-gitops-example` demo repository.